 Below is an example of a meter face that I made for a AC/DC voltmeter project using Galva.

 With Galva meter faces are “drawn” using a procedural scripting language, a little bit like BASIC but without line numbers.
-Goto’s and If statements can serve as a good way to skip a block of code.
-And the apostrophe causes all following text on that line to be a comment.
+GOTOs and IF statements can serve as a good way to skip a block of code, for testing or to have “options” withing the code.
+An apostrophe causes all following text on that line to be a comment.
 There are about ten commands that you will commonly use.
 Script commands that end with an underscore are logically continued on the next line.

-Most of the script commands allow for many optional comma separated values.
-Jean-Paul includes a feature he calls a mask (and which I think of as a form) to make editing of these commands very easy.
-Put your cursor over any script command, press F2, and it will open a form where you can easily add, edit or remove options to that script command.
+Left Click on any script command (so that your cursor is inserted somewhere on that line), press F2, and it will open a small window where it will tell you about the command in the language you have chosen during program configuration – likely English if you are in North America or UK.
+If the command uses parameters, you can view and edit those parameters as well in this small window.
+Jean-Paul call this small form window a Mask.
 Click the “Valider-OK” button on the form when you want to save that data and the results will appear in your script listing on the right side of the screen.
 Press F4 to “run” the script and see the result of your changes on the left side of the screen.

-Note that meter representation you see on the computer screen is just a rough-draft and what will be printed on your printer will look terrific.
+Note that meter representation you see on the computer screen is just a low-res rough-draft.
+Rest assured that what will be printed on your printer will be high-res and will look terrific.

 Making a New Meter Face

-I then comment out (or use Gotos or Ifs) to make most of the program blocks ineffective.
+I then comment out (or use GOTOs or IF statements) to make most of the program blocks ineffective.
 And then un-comment several lines at a time, to learn what those lines do, and how to change them to match my new meter face.
-After doing this for ten to twenty minutes you’ll start to get the hang of writing scrips for Galva.
+After doing this for ten to twenty minutes on your first new meter face you’ll start to get the hang of writing scrips for Galva.

-One of the things I really like about Galva is that it can make the meter face pickets (the little tick lines that are perpendicular to the arc scale) linear spaced at regular intervals, follow some mathematical formula, or even work from a table of values.
-That table of values option is great when you are making a meter face for a meter that is driven by some non-linear circuit that doesn’t follow some nice mathematical formula, or to correct for errors particular to that specific piece of equipment (Hewlett Packard was doing this in the early 1960s https://www.hpl.hp.com/hpjournal/pdfs/IssuePDFs/1961-03.pdf ).
+One of the things I really like about Galva is that the user can define the meter face pickets (the little tick lines that are perpendicular to the arc scale) in several different ways.
+They can be (1) linearly spaced at regular intervals, or (2) follow some mathematical formula, or (3) defined by a table of values.
+That table of values option is great when you are making a meter face for a meter that is driven by some non-linear circuit that doesn’t follow some nice mathematical formula, or to correct for errors particular to that specific piece of equipment (Hewlett Packard was doing this in the early 1960s, amazing! https://www.hpl.hp.com/hpjournal/pdfs/IssuePDFs/1961-03.pdf ).

 Printing Meter Scales

 I’ve settled on printing my meter faces onto Inkpress Media Luster paper using my old Canon MX870 inkjet printer, but any somewhat heavy-weight good quality photo paper should work fine.
-Once I have the scale printed onto paper I do a rough cut with scissors (about a ½” wide around the whole meter face) and then glue the backside of the meter print to the backside of another sheet of the same paper using an Elmer’s glue stick.
+Once I have the scale printed onto paper I glue the backside of the meter print to the backside of another (blank) sheet of the same paper using an Elmer’s glue stick.
 That way I get a double thickness result and if there is a bend to the paper as it sat in the box for months (or years) the two pieces of paper, glued back to back, will offset the bend.
-I then use a fresh Exacto blade and a straight edge to carefully cut the meter face to the lined dimensions.
+Next, I do a rough cut with scissors (about a ½” wide around the whole meter face) and then use a fresh Exacto blade and a straight edge to carefully cut the meter face to the lined dimensions.
 For the cutout around the meter movement, I don’t even try to cut a circle, because I never get it quite right.
-Instead my meter prints provide three straight lines for the cutout around the movement.
+Instead my meter prints use three straight lines for the cutout around the movement.
 That I can do pretty well with the knife and a straight edge.
 For the two holes on the meter face for the mounting screws, I use a drill press with a small drill to drill the holes and then clean up the drilled hole with an Exacto knife.
-A razor-sharp punch would produce better results, but I don’t have such a tool so the drill press is my compromise solution.
+A razor-sharp hole punch would produce better results, but I don’t have such a tool so the drill press is my compromise solution.

 Like most hams who are builders, I have a small box of old Weston, Triplett, and Simpson panel meters.
-But I can’t make myself take them apart and insert new meter faces.
+But I can’t make myself disassemble those classic meters and insert new meter faces.
 I think that will have to wait until I’ve turned to dust and then the next owner of those classic meters can take on that task.

 Instead, I use cheap meter movements from Ebay and AliExpress.
 When I want a larger display I use a 100x80mm meter and for midsize I use the 64x56mm meters.
-I usually buy based on price and seller’s ratings, and I don’t worry too much about the meter’s “as sold” functionality, because I will drive them with an op-amp and a series resistor – I can change the series resistor value to suit the meter.
-Most all analog meter movements themselves are natively current meters in the range of 50 uA to 5 mA.
+I usually buy based on price and seller’s ratings, and I don’t worry too much about the meter’s “as sold” functionality, because I will usually drive them with an op-amp and a series resistor – I can change the series resistor value to suit the meter.
+Most (but not all) analog meter movements themselves are natively current meters in the range of 50 uA to 5 mA.
 If the meter is sold as a voltmeter there’s usually an internal series resistor.
 If it’s sold as an ammeter there’s usually an internal shunt resistor, although I’ve seen some pretty weird amp meter shunts.
-In general, I’ve found it’s best to buy meters that are sold as DC 50uA or 100uA full scale.
+In general, I’ve found it’s best to buy meters that are sold as native 50 uA or 100 uA DC meters.
 With those meters I have the most flexibility.